gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v4-to-v5.md

 npm install gatsby@latest
 ```

-Please note: If you use npm 7 you'll want to use the `--legacy-peer-deps` option when following the instructions in this guide.
+Please note: If you use npm 7 or higher you'll want to use the `--legacy-peer-deps` option when following the instructions in this guide.
 For example, the above command would be:

 ```shell
 npm install gatsby@latest --legacy-peer-deps